-Did you know that up to 3% of the population over 60 years are affected by leg ulcers equating to 2,184 people in our region.*
+Did you know that up to 3% of our population over 60 are affected by leg ulcers?*

 Benefits to your practice

-- Free training and online resources for chronic wound care management, specifically, venous leg ulcers and related features in clinical software
+- Free training and resources for chronic wound care management, specifically venous leg ulcers

 - Quality improvement activity contributing to PIP QI

 The Wound Management Collaborative runs for 9 months.